-- The pass rate of DPD graduates taking the registration examination will be 80% or more within one year of the first attempt. - 80% of graduates surveyed will evaluate their knowledge and skills as good or excellent preparation for professional work in foods, nutrition, and dietetics. - At least 80% of SPP directors will indicate positive satisfaction with DPD graduates. - At least 80% of employers will indicate positive satisfaction with DPD graduates' performance. - At least 90% of the DPD students will become members of the Student Academy of Nutrition and Dietetics (SAND) and student member of the Academy of Nutrition and Dietetics (AND).
+- At least 80% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation. - Of program graduates who apply to a supervised practice program, at least 70% are admitted within 12 months of graduation. - At least 80% of SPP directors will indicate positive satisfaction with DPD graduates. - At least 80% of employers will indicate positive satisfaction with DPD graduates' performance. - At least 90% of the DPD students will become members of the Student Academy of Nutrition and Dietetics (SAND) and student member of the Academy of Nutrition and Dietetics (AND). - At least 75% of DPD graduates not continuing on to supervised practice will be employed in a food service or a nutrition related career or have enrolled in an advanced education program with 12 months of graduation.